Skip to content

 What is Jac and Why It Exists#

-Jac emerged from the need to better handle interconnected, graph-like data structures that are common in modern applications - social networks, knowledge graphs, distributed systems, and AI workflows.
-Traditional programming languages treat relationships as secondary concerns, but Jac makes them first-class citizens.
+Jac was created to better handle the interconnected, graph-like data structures found in many modern applications, such as social networks, knowledge graphs, and AI workflows.
+While traditional programming languages treat relationships as secondary concerns, Jac makes them first-class citizens.

 Traditional Approach to Modelling Relationships#

-Lets consider how we might model a simple social network with friends and mutual connections in Python.
-First we define a Person class.
-A person class may contain a list of references to other Person objects to represent friendships.
+Let's look at how you might build a simple social network in Python.
+First, you would define a Person class.
+This class might include a list of other Person objects to represent friendships.

 class Person: